-- Working within existing staff resource allocations, primarily through the Housing Planning and Policy Manager, to implement the Housing Strategy at a more modest pace, extending the implementation timeline beyond ten years; or - Reallocating additional Community Planning staff resources to focus on Housing Strategy initiatives while maintaining the ten-year timeframe.
-This would impact other area planning and policy priorities; or - Minimize the financial resources available for implementing Housing Strategy actions and extend the timeline for implementation beyond ten years.
+- B. Working within existing staff resource allocations, primarily through the Housing Planning and Policy Manager, to implement the Housing Strategy at a more modest pace, extending the implementation timeline beyond ten years.
+Should Council wish to pursue this option, a revised work plan would be prepared for its consideration. - C. Reallocate some of Community Planning staff resources to focus on Housing Strategy initiatives while maintaining the ten-year timeframe.
+This would impact other area planning and policy projects which have been identified by Council as priorities.
+Specifically, the approach would likely result in deferring or delaying the development of Centre, Corridor, and Village (CCV) Plans, the strategic Official Community Plan Update, implementation of completed area plans and/or key District-wide policy initiatives.
+In order to understand implications and determine appropriate adjustments to Community Planning's workplan, additional analysis would be required.